tempelaar-team/qclab-dev/docs/user_guide/quickstart/quickstart.rst

     print('calculated quantities:', data.data_dic.keys())
     # calculated quantities: dict_keys(['seed', 'dm_db', 'classical_energy', 'quantum_energy'])

-Each of the calculated quantities must be normalized with respect to the number of trajectories,
+Each of the calculated quantities must be normalized with respect to the number of trajectories.
+In mean-field dynamics this is equivalent to the number of seeds.

 ::